-- Individuals performing irrigation services without a license often lack insurance which can leave you and your company liable for damage to people and property. - Water in the irrigation system is considered non-potable because it can be contaminated by lawn chemicals and animal wastes.
-Without an appropriate backflow prevention assembly installed and tested by a licensed professional, this water can travel into a residence causing severe illness. - Cheaper irrigation systems are not always better.
-Unlicensed irrigators often cut costs by using the wrong equipment or substandard sprinkler layouts resulting in dead plants and dry areas or excessive water runoff.
+- Individuals performing irrigation services without a license often lack insurance which can leave you and your company liable for damages to people and property. - Water in the irrigation system is considered non-potable because it can be contaminated by lawn chemicals and animal wastes.
+Without an appropriate backflow prevention assembly installed and tested by a licensed professional, this water can travel into a home or commercial building causing severe illness. - Cheaper irrigation systems are not always better.
+Unlicensed irrigators often cut costs by using the wrong equipment or substandard sprinkler layouts resulting in dry areas or excessive water runoff.